The Miracle Image of

 Our Lady of Guadalupe

-This ministry's devotion to Our Lady of Guadalupe extends way back to 1994 when I - Peter (this Ministry's Administrator) - started a prayer group and weekly prayer meetings centered around a garden statue of the Holy Mother of Guadalupe.
-The meetings lasted for almost nine years, for the duration of my stay at my former Kailua studio, and I affectionately called the place 'Guadalupe House' after the statue.
-When I moved to another home, I kept the name for this current ministry as a way of commemorating the wonderful spiritual favors received at Guadalupe House.
-For those not familiar with this particular title of the Blessed Mother, this is its history...
+This ministry's devotion to Our Lady of Guadalupe extends way back to 1994 when I - Peter (this Ministry's Administrator) - started a weekly prayer group centered around a statue of the Holy Mother of Guadalupe in my garden in Kailua.
+The meetings lasted for about nine years, for the duration of my stay at my former studio, and many wonderful spiritual favors were received.
+For those not familiar with this particular title of the Blessed Mother, this is its history ...

-The bishop's proof came in the form of fresh Castillian roses, which Our Lady caused to bloom on Tepeyac Hill despite the brisk winter weather, and more wondrous still... through a beautiful image of herself that she miraculously materialized on Juan's 'tilma' (left image - a native garment similar to a cloak or apron).
+The bishop's proof came in the form of fresh Castillian roses, which Our Lady caused to bloom on Tepeyac Hill despite the brisk winter weather, and more wondrous still ... through a beautiful image of herself that she miraculously materialized on Juan's 'tilma' (left image - a native garment similar to a cloak or apron).
 Bishop Zumarraga was completely convinced by the miracle he witnessed and immediately set into motion the construction of a chapel on Tepeyac Hill.

 In a separate (fifth) apparition to Juan's seriously ill uncle, who the Mother of God cured, she expressed her desire to be honored in Mexico as ‘Santa Maria de Guadalupe’, which originated the title given to her sacred image.

-Following the great sign, other graces - including the resurrection of a dead man(!) - were granted through the image, prompting millions of the indigenous Indians to request baptism into the Faith... thus, ending the difficulties that the missionaries were having in coverting them to Christianity, as well as, easing the tensions between the Aztecs and their Spanish conquerors.
-Again, as God often did in the history of Christianity, he had employed our Blessed Mother to lead souls to her Divine Son, Jesus Christ... and to bring reconciliation where it was urgently needed!
+Following the great sign, other graces - including the resurrection of a dead man(!) - were granted through the image, prompting millions of the indigenous Indians to request baptism into the Faith ... thus, ending the difficulties that the missionaries were having in coverting them to Christianity, as well as, easing the tensions between the Aztecs and their Spanish conquerors.
+Again, as God often did in the history of Christianity, he had employed our Blessed Mother to lead souls to her Divine Son, Jesus Christ ... and to bring reconciliation where it was urgently needed!

 Today Juan Diego's tilma continues to baffle science.
 Studies conducted on the image confirm that it's NOT a standard painting at all, but rather the result of unexplainable color changes to the top-most fibers of the cactus cloth.
-Furthermore, the survival of the tilma itself is considered inexplicable as the lifespan of this type of cloth is normally about fifteen years, yet the tilma has remained perfectly intact for hundreds of years despite its earlier exposure to harsh conditions (e.g. burning candles, humidity, frequent touching, etc.), which would've contributed to its speedy deterioration.
+Furthermore, the survival of the tilma itself is considered inexplicable as the lifespan of this type of cloth is normally about fifteen years, yet the tilma has remained perfectly intact for hundreds of years despite its earlier exposure to harsh conditions (e.g. burning candles, humidity, frequent touching, etc.), which should've contributed to a speedy deterioration.

 The Catholic Church has declared Our Lady of Guadalupe the Patroness of the Americas and the Protectress of the Unborn, and the Basilica dedicated to her in Mexico City continues to draw not just the locals, but other pilgrims from around the globe.
 Each year on December 12th - the Feast of Our Lady of Guadalupe - massive crowds converge in the Basilica's square to honor the Blessed Virgin with prayer, song, and dance.